10 Non-Toxic Product Swaps for a Healthier Home

 Not long ago, new studies came out suggesting the harmful potassium bromide found in many breads could be detrimental to our health.
 That's the reason I started exploring making my own bread at home.
 Not only does it taste SO much better, but baking your own bread allows you to control the quality of ingredients, ensuring it is free from harmful additives and preservatives.

 Whether you're interested in learning about sourdough or want to enjoy the simplicity of a bread machine, incorporating homemade bread into your routine can be a rewarding and health-conscious choice.
-This bread machine features a high-quality ceramic pan and a 15h timer, making it easy to throw all of the ingredients in the machine and night and wake up to the smell of fresh baked bread in the morning!
+This bread machine features a high-quality ceramic pan and a 15h timer, making it easy to throw all of the ingredients in the machine at night and wake up to the smell of fresh baked bread in the morning!

 Here is a complete list of everything you need to get started baking bread, including recipe books for the bread machine!